jdmar3/inls718/_posts/2017-02-02-design-lab-3-setting-up-environments.md

 It will still ask you some things.
 Reply `<Yes>` or `<Ok>` to all of them.
 Use the cursor keys to move around and the enter key to confirm.

 There will be a screen that asks you about GRUB (it is the booloader).
-Just press `space` and an asterisk will show up next to the first option and then use the cursor keys to get to `<Ok>` and hit `enter`.
+Just press `SPACE` and an asterisk will show up next to the first option and then use the cursor keys to get to `<Ok>` and hit `ENTER`.

 `apt-get -y dist-upgrade #This does an full version upgrade of the installed software packages.`